nigilmohra/OpenLane_Physical_Design/Readme.md

 ```

 ## 2.1.
 Full Adder Design
-All design files with the `.v` extension are stored in the `src` folder within a directory named after the design inside the `designs` folder of the OpenLANE directory.
-For instance, the one-bit full adder, implemented in Verilog, will have its files in this structure, and the GDSII file is generated using the OpenLANE ASIC flow.
+All design files with the `.v` extension are stored in the `src` folder within a directory named after the design inside the `designs` folder of the OpenLane directory.
+For instance, the one-bit full adder, implemented in Verilog, will have its files in this structure, and the GDSII file is generated using the OpenLane ASIC flow.

-*Note: There are several methods to run the design using OpenLANE.*
+*Note: There are several methods to run the design using OpenLane.*

 Create a folder named `fa` inside the `designs` folder using the following command: